port-labs/port-docs/docs/guides/implementation-guide/plan/prepare-for-building.md

 ## Plan for integration and customization

 According to your prioritized user-stories, list the tools and platforms in your tech stack with which you want to integrate your portal.
+For example, if you define a user-story like **"Developers will be able to quickly identify and resolve incidents"**, you will need to integrate with your incident management tool (e.g. **PagerDuty**).

 Port offers a wide range of [pre-built integrations](/build-your-software-catalog/sync-data-to-catalog/) for popular tools, but you can also create custom integrations for any other tool using Port's API.